-The Natural Disaster Debris Disposal DST is intended to provide guidance to personnel who are responsible for disposing of debris in the aftermath of a natural disaster.
+The Natural Disaster Debris Disposal DST is intended to provide information to personnel who are responsible for disposing of debris in the aftermath of a natural disaster.
 It provides access to planning and guidance documents for the management of such debris.
 The tool provides access to a large number of natural disaster case studies, preparedness guidance documents, and applicable rules and regulations.
+This DST has less emphasis on estimating the quantity of debris/waste and more emphasis on finding an appropriate path to reuse, recycling, treatment, or disposal.
 The Natural Disaster Debris DST addresses the situation where a contaminated facility is demolished rather than restored.
-It also contains a database of disposal facilities and recyclers.
+It also contains a database of treatment/disposal facilities and recyclers.
 Guidance for dealing with a variety of waste types that may be encountered in a large-scale cleanup and recycling/disposal operation is available.
 Twenty-five distinct types of wastes (e.g., green waste, auto batteries, white goods, putrescibles, etc.) are addressed by the tool.
 Other information available includes:

-- Case studies organized by disaster type (e.g. hurricanes, tornados, earthquakes, floods); - Considerations for handling mass debris including hazardous, non-hazardous, and special wastes; - Disaster debris reduction/recycle/disposal methods and equipment; - Applicable regulations and disposal guidance; and - Identification of potential facilities and contact information for providing safe disposal of disaster debris and opportunities for materials recovery for recycling programs.
+- Case studies organized by disaster type (e.g. hurricanes, tornados, earthquakes, floods); - Considerations for handling mass debris including hazardous, non-hazardous, and special wastes: - Disaster debris reduction/recycle/disposal methods and equipment; - Applicable regulations and disposal guidance; and - Identification of potential facilities and contact information for providing safe disposal of disaster debris and opportunities for materials recovery for recycling programs.